 Everyone at AV including Board members and staff in the smaller regional offices embraced the decision to move towards being more inclusive.
 Many employees committed time and energy to achieving it.
 Key actions included:

 In March 2020 AV participated for the first time in Melbourne’s PRIDE March in 2020.
-Led by CEO Paul MacDonald, this demonstrated AV’s commitment to LGBTIQ+ inclusion.
+Led by CEO Paul MacDonald, this demonstrated AV’s commitment to LGBTQIA+ inclusion.

-Since obtaining the Rainbow Tick in late 2019, Anglicare Victoria has continued to work hard to affirm the dignity and value of LGBTIQ+ clients, employees and volunteers and ensure LGBTIQ+ staff, volunteers and clients feel confident that they will not experience discrimination in our workplaces or within our services.
+Since obtaining the Rainbow Tick in late 2019, Anglicare Victoria has continued to work hard to affirm the dignity and value of LGBTQIA+ clients, employees and volunteers and ensure LGBTQIA+ staff, volunteers and clients feel confident that they will not experience discrimination in our workplaces or within our services.